vinayaroratech/whatsapp-bulk-messages/README.md

 # WhatsApp Bulk Messages - Bot to send bulk whatsapp messages
 It is a python script that sends WhatsApp message automatically from WhatsApp web application without saved contact numbers.
 It can be configured to send advertising messages to recipients.
 It read data from an excel sheet and send a configured message to people.

+## Prerequisites

+In order to run the python script, your system must have the following programs/packages installed and the contact number should be saved in your phone (You can use bulk contact number saving procedure of email).
+There is a way without saving the contact number but has the limitation to send the attachment.

 ### Usage :
+    python pip install -r requirements.txt

     python script.py

 ### Dependencies